-All requests to undertake social care research must be submitted for consideration by the Derbyshire County Council Research Governance Panel before going ahead.
+All requests to undertake social care research must be submitted for consideration by the Research and Evaluation Governance Group before going ahead.

-To do this, you need to complete a Research Application Form which you will find attached to this page.
+To do this, you need to complete a research application form which is attached to this page.

-The Research Application Guidance document is also attached and outlines the process in more detail, providing helpful information on what to include in your application.
+Research application guidance is also attached and outlines the process in more detail, providing helpful information on what to include in your application.

 Research governance approval

-- Submit the completed application form to our Research Governance Panel along with supporting documentation (contacts are listed on this page).
+Submit the completed application form to our Research and Evaluation Governance Group along with supporting documentation (contacts are listed on this page).

-- The application will be considered by our Research Governance Panel before a decision is made as to whether or not it may proceed.
+The application will be considered by our Research and Evaluation Governance Group before a decision is made whether it may proceed.

-- If your research application is rejected we will explain why.
-Of course, if approval is not given, the research must not go ahead.
+If your research application is rejected we'll explain why.
+If approval is not given, the research must not go ahead.

-- Queries and clarifications that arise during the research itself must be directed to the relevant Research Governance Panel officer.
+Queries and clarifications that arise during the research itself must be directed to the relevant Research and Evaluation Governance Group officer.

-- If changes are made to the research project after approval has been given, you must advise our Research Governance Panel as soon as possible; in certain circumstances a new application will need to be submitted for approval.
+If changes are made to the research project after approval has been given, you must advise our Research and Evaluation Governance Group as soon as possible.
+In certain circumstances a new application will need to be submitted for approval.

-- Once completed, a copy of the final research report must be submitted to our Research Governance Panel for final approval before it is officially signed off as adhering to the Research Governance Framework.
+Once completed, a copy of the final research report must be submitted to our Research and Evaluation Governance Group for final approval before it's officially signed off as adhering to the Research Governance Framework.

 Research governance contacts